Shamkir minaret: Tower details

 of the 14th century), noting that the minaret is very high and outstanding.
 Referring to thestylistic features of its architecture, Mikael Useynov and Leonid Brittanytsky dated the minaret since the 12th to the beginning of the 13th century.
 G. Gamba, in the description of his travel across the Caucasus, compared the tower with Trajans Column in Rome and noted that the mullahs used the tower to call Muslims to prayer.
 Eduard Eichwald saw the minaret in 1826, but when Boris Dorn visited the area of the Shamkir settlement in 1861 found only its ruins and reported about its destruction to the ground.
-The minaret is known for the complementary drawings of Dubois de Montpereux and Grigory Gagarin.
+The minaret is known for the complementary drawings of Frédéric DuBois de Montperreux and Grigory Gagarin.
 However, these drawings do not give the idea of its past surroundings.
 Therefore, the account of Arseny Sukhanov, who passed through Shamkir in the 1650s, is especially interesting.
 He wrote that he "passed through the empty city, it was great, made of brick and a stone from the soil, but inside there was another; both with damaged walls, but only the high minaret made of brick was intact; there was a brick bridge across the river; a great river, divided into five rivers; along the river bank; having crossed that river, on the shore we spent the night against the empty hail of that”.

 The tower was mentioned by the American Protestant missionary Eli Smith: